Bearlinwincy/zomato-data-analysis-using-python/README.md

 numpy: For numerical computations.
 matplotlib: For static visualizations.
 seaborn: For advanced and aesthetically pleasing data visualizations.
-Libraries Used The project utilizes the following Python libraries:

-pandas: For data manipulation and analysis.
-numpy: For numerical computations.
-matplotlib: For static visualizations.
-seaborn: For advanced and aesthetically pleasing data visualizations.
 ### File Structure
 - **ZomatoDataAnalysis.ipynb**: Main notebook with data preprocessing, analysis, and visualizations.